California Pay Transparency. Single-State Compliance.

 The 4 Stakeholder Bars (top right)

-Each bar starts at 50%.
-Your decisions shift them.
-There’s no perfect answer. only trade-offs.
+Each starts at 50%.
+Decisions shift them.

 California Stack